Do you have a Cycling Accident Claim?

 Cyclists are more at risk on the road than occupants of cars or trucks involved in a crash.
 However, between 60% to 90% of cycling accidents go unreported.

 Our team understands that your injuries can cause both physical and financial hardship and this is why it is important that you report any cycling accidents to the police.

 If you have been involved in a cycling accident that was not your fault, whatever type of cyclist you are, you may be able to claim for compensation for the damage of your bicycle and the injuries you may have sustained.

 An expert member of our team is a fully qualified in-house Doctor with over 10 years’ experience.

 Was the accident caused by a negligent or reckless road user?

 If you are a cyclist and you have been injured then you may be eligible to claim for cycling accident compensation.
 What’s My Claim Worth has a team of specialist cycling accident claims solicitors within the road traffic accident team.

 Types of Cycling Accident Claims

 - Cycling accidents caused by a pedestrian

 - Cycling accidents due to poor maintenance of the bike

 - Cycling accidents caused by a collision with another vehicle

 - Cycling accidents due to the weather conditions/road conditions

 These are just some of the types of cycling accident claims a person can make.
 If you have any queries please do not hesitate to contact us to speak to a specialist cycling accident lawyer who will be more than happy to assist.

 Common Injuries Sustained after a Cycling Accident

 Head injury due to cycling accident

-Research has shown that wearing an appropriate safety helmet when cycling would be expected to prevent brain injury a.
+Research has shown that wearing an appropriate safety helmet when cycling would be expected to prevent a brain injury.
 It is important to always wear a properly fitted cycling helmet that conforms to the UK safety standard for helmets.